Hello, I'm Becky!

 From Buildings to Bodies: How I got here

-For my own healing, nervous system, and soul, what I’ve needed is safe, platonic intimacy with no pressure: the kind that softens our armor, eases loneliness, and whispers, “You’re safe here, just as you are.”
-Certainly, in hard times it's ideal if we have friends and family to reach out too for comfort, but sometimes, it's too difficult.
-As an avid traveler, there have been countless times I've felt entirely seen and fulfilled in a brief encounter.
-That inspired me.
+For my own sanity, nervous system, and soul, what I’ve needed is safe, platonic intimacy with no pressure: the kind that softens our armor, eases loneliness, and whispers, “You belong here, just as you are.”
+Perhaps in an ideal scenario our close friends and family can provide this, but that isn’t always a reality.
+As an avid solo traveler, there have been countless times I’ve felt entirely seen and fulfilled in a finite encounter.
+These inspired me.

 In 2018, I launched a professional cuddling business that quickly became a quiet success.
 What I didn’t realize at the time was that I was getting a front-row, real-world education in the anecdotal power of oxytocin.
 Session after session, I watched simple, safe, intentional touch regulate stress, lower emotional walls, and help people feel more alive and connected.
 But even more than that, it brought something deeply human back into the room.
 While professionalism and clear boundaries are essential, I learned they don’t have to be rigid—or robotic.
 These sessions were full of real connection, real conversation, and the kind of mutual presence that makes both people feel good, inside and out.

 After graduating, I spent two years working at The Gottman Institute, immersed in the science of love, relationships, and emotional repair.
-It was meaningful work—and also clarifying.
+It was important work at The Love Lab—and also clarifying.
 Eventually, my heart nudged me toward something more hands-on—literally.

-I didn’t want to just study connection.
+I didn’t want to just understand connection.
 I wanted to offer it.

-I’ve taken everything I’ve learned—about touch, oxytocin, trauma, nervous system regulation, and the wildly beautiful complexity of being human—and woven it into something new:
+I’ve taken everything I’ve learned—about touch, oxytocin, trauma, nervous system regulation, and the wildly beautiful complexity of being human—and woven it into something that felt worth sharing:

 Oxytocin Bathing.

-This offering is my attempt to bring more of what I believe truly heals us: intimacy, connection (to self and others), safe touch, kindness, and loving care.
+These sessions exist to bring you more of what you need: intimacy, connection (to self and others), safe touch, kindness, and loving care.
 Delivered with sparkle!

 Much love,